FEZModding/FEZRepacker/README.md

 ## Game modding remarks

-It is recommended to use mod loader to swap original assets, but if you're trying to do it manually by recompiling them into one of the archives and your changes didn't affect the game, here's a couple of things to keep in mind:
+It is recommended to use mod loader like [HAT](https://github.com/FEZModding/HAT) to swap original assets, but if you're trying to do it manually by recompiling them into one of the archives and your changes didn't affect the game, here's a couple of things to keep in mind:

 - directory tree created in unpacking process **does matter** - putting modified files in the main directory after changing them doesn't give them their original location and name in PAK file after repacking, preventing the game from finding the new asset.
 - Packages are loaded in this order: `Essentials.pak`, `Updates.pak` and `Other.pak`.
 If you're trying to override an existing file, it has to be in the same package or in a package that's loaded sooner.